Skip to main content

 If you describe your experience using different terminology than the JD uses — even if the underlying skill is identical — you score zero on that criterion.
 A candidate who has ten years of relevant experience but uses synonyms throughout their CV can score below a less experienced candidate whose CV happens to mirror the JD language.
 The system is measuring language match, not capability.

-The consequence is significant.
-Independent research consistently shows that tailored CVs receive more recruiter responses than generic ones.
-The gap is not marginal: a CV tailored to a specific role's language routinely achieves ATS match scores 20–30 percentage points higher than the same CV left unmodified.
-For roles where the ATS cutoff is 70%, those points determine whether any human ever reads your application.
+Research consistently shows tailored CVs receive more recruiter responses than generic ones.
+A CV tailored to a specific role's language routinely achieves ATS match scores 20–30 percentage points higher than the same CV left unmodified.
+For roles where the ATS cut-off is 70%, those points determine whether any human ever reads your application.

-Before You Start: Analyse the Job Description Properly
+Before You Start: Read the Job Description Three Times

-Most people skim a job description once before applying.
-Effective tailoring requires reading it three times, each with a different focus.
+Most candidates skim a job description once before applying.
+Effective tailoring requires three deliberate reads, each focused on different information.

 First read

 Read the entire JD for overall understanding.
 What is the role actually about?
-What is the company trying to solve?
-This shapes the tone and emphasis of your CV.
+What problem is the company solving by hiring for it?
+This shapes the tone and emphasis of your CV — a growth-stage startup hiring a 'Marketing Manager' wants something different from a corporation using the same title.

 Second read

 Identify repeated terms and phrases.
-If a word or phrase appears more than once, it is weighted.
-Note how the requirements are ordered — the first-listed requirement is almost always the highest priority.
+If a keyword appears more than once across different sections — Requirements, Responsibilities, Company Culture — it is weighted.
+Note how the requirements are ordered: the first-listed requirement is almost always the highest priority.

 Third read